Skip to content

 Forget the old rumors about logging hours.
 The IB has shifted its focus to outcomes and evidence.
 Here’s what your child needs to achieve over the 18 months of the Diploma Programme:

-- Consistent Engagement: They should be involved in CAS experiences regularly, ideally weekly, not cramming it all into a few months.
+• Consistent Engagement: They should be involved in CAS experiences regularly, ideally weekly, not cramming it all into a few months.
+Often times, students will already be engaging in CAS experiences, for example, if they are in a sports team or play an instrument.

-- The CAS Project: A mandatory, collaborative project lasting at least one month.
+• The CAS Project: A collaborative project lasting at least one month, of sequential CAS experiences.
 It must involve teamwork and cover one or more of the CAS strands.

-- Evidence & Reflection: Maintaining a CAS portfolio (usually a blog or digital journal) to document experiences and reflect on what they've learned.
-This is the most crucial part.
+• Evidence & Reflection: Maintaining a CAS portfolio (usually a blog or digital journal) as a collection of evidence showcasing the CAS experiences and student reflections.
+This is the most crucial part, although in the spirit of CAS being about personal development and motivation, it is not formally assessed.

-- Achieving the 7 Learning Outcomes: This is the heart of CAS.
-Every student must provide evidence of having achieved these seven outcomes.
+• Achieving the 7 Learning Outcomes: This is the heart of CAS.
+Every student must provide evidence of having achieved the seven outcomes at least once across their CAS journey.

 The 7 Learning Outcomes Explained